FQS-0/xwars-original-battle-report-discord-bot/README.md

 ## Usage

 You can add this bot to your own Discord server with the following [Link](https://discord.com/api/oauth2/authorize?client_id=1113485760604147784&permissions=&scope=bot).
-It will post processed battle report into a channel which name contains `battle-reports`.
+It will post processed battle report into a configurable channel.
+This channel must be set in order for the bot to work.
 Additionally to reports parsed by users the bot will automatically post notable battle reports.

 ### Commands
   - `/kb <url> <private> <format>`: Reads the report from the URL and replys with the parsed report.
 The bot will post the report publically unless private=true ist added.
 Optionally you can specify the message format.
   - `/config default_format <user|bot> <format>`: Gets or sets the default message format for either reports parsed by a user or automaticalle by the bot.
 You need the privilege to manage channels to use this command.
+  - `/config report_channel <id>`: Gets or sets the channel in which the bot will publish processed reports.
+  - `/config publish_push_reports <true|false>`: Gets or sets whether the bot should publish reports pushed through the HTTP API.

 ### Message Formats
   - `text`: detailed text report